 - If the conversation being recorded is taking place across state lines, those other states’ laws may require consent from all parties

-- If you set up a recording to take place and you are not a party to the conversation such as leaving a recording device in the room and leaving, you may be in violation of the federal wiretapping statute because one party has not consented.
+- Set up a recording to take place and you are not a party to the conversation such as leaving a recording device in the room and leaving.
+You may be in violation of the federal wiretapping statute because one party has not consented.

 - If you record your spouse illegally not only will you face potential criminal charges your illegally gather evidence will likely not be admissible in court.